We are providing you with another Wrexham Council Business and Investment Team update.

 New £4m funding for grassroots sports clubs now open for applications.
 Click here for more details.

-Phase two of the Economic Resilience Fund and the first round of the Self Employed Income Support Scheme have now closed, but further information about the Resilience Fund can be found here and the Income Support Scheme here.
+Phase two of the Economic Resilience Fund and the first round of the Self Employed Income Support Scheme have ended.
+Further information about the Resilience Fund is here and the Income Support Scheme here.

 UK Government Summer Economic Update

 In last week’s Summer Economic Update, the Chancellor of the Exchequer Rishi Sunak confirmed that the Coronavirus Jobs Retention Scheme would wind down flexibly and gradually.
 Ending in October 2020.
 He also announced a range of measures aimed at supporting, protecting and creating jobs.
 Some of the announcements made were for England only (which we have not included below).
 We will, of course, continue to provide updated information as it becomes available.

 - The Government will introduce a one-off payment of £1,000 to UK employers for every furloughed employee who remains continuously employed through to the end of January 2021.
 Employees must earn above the Lower Earnings Limit (£520 a month) on average between the end of the Coronavirus Job Retention Scheme and the end of January 2021.
 Payments made from February 2021.
 Further details about the scheme will be announced by the end of July.

 - A new ‘Kickstart Scheme’ will be available.
 A £2 billion fund to create six-month work placements for those between 16 and 24 who are on Universal Credit.
 These are deemed to be at risk of long-term unemployment.
 Funding for each job will cover 100 per cent of the relevant National Minimum Wage for 25 hours a week.
 Plus the associated employer National Insurance contributions and employer minimum automatic enrolment contributions.